qmsk/e2/README.md

     $GOPATH/bin/tally --discovery-interface=eth0

+## Configuration

+Use `--tally-ignore-dest=REGEXP` to ignore matching destinations for tally state.
+For example, if you have a local monitor connected to an Aux output named "Monitor", and you do not want to indicate tally inputs as being active on program if they are viewed on the Aux monitor, use `--tally-ignore-dest=Monitor`.

+Multiple separate tally systems can be run, using the `--tally-contact-name=` to select the `tally=ID` name used to configure the Input's tally ID.
+For example, using `--tally-contact-name=tally-test` would follow the input with a Contact field containing `tally-test=2` as the #2 tally output.

 ## Outputs

 The tally state can be output on a HTTP REST/WebSocket API, on GPIO pins, or RGB LEDs on the SPI bus.